Marcus Kazmierczak

 Send Email from Command-line

 Something I don't use often enough is sending e-mail from the command-line, I think because I never know if an environment is configured to send mail.
-It's always a bit tricky, but for my main debian setup, I configured msmtp to use Gmail by following this msmtp guide.
+It's always a bit tricky, here's a guide setting up msmtp to send email using using GMail as the transport.
 Another alternate mail agent is ssmtp which can also use Gmail as a transport.

 Once mail is configured you can use mail or mailx command to send email, depending on your system, both work the same.
 The commands take the body of the message as STDIN (piped in), which makes it real easy to send results of a command via email: